ngcx2237/ngcx2237.github.io/src/content/posts/The Unbearable Lightness of Being.md

 At first he denied it all.
 Then, when the evidence became too blatant, he argued that his polygamous way of life did not in the least run counter to his love for her.
 He was inconsistent: first he disavowed his infidelities, then he tried to justify them.

-Once he was saying good-bye after making a date with a woman on the phone, when from the next room came a strange sound like the chattering of teeth.By chance she had come home without his realizing it.
+Once he was saying good-bye after making a date with a woman on the phone, when from the next room came a strange sound like the chattering of teeth.
+By chance she had come home without his realizing it.
 She was pouring something from a medicine bottle down her throat, and her hand shook so badly the glass bottle clicked against her teeth.

 He pounced on her as if trying to save her from drowning.
 The bottle fell to the floor, spotting the carpet with valerian drops.
 She put up a good fight, and he had to keep her in a straitjacket-like hold for a quarter of an hour before he could calm her.